manikal/thorrson/README.md

+###Touch-n-track implementation of optical flow using OpenCV on iOS

 [![Optical flow implementation using OpenCV on iOS ](http://img.youtube.com/vi/vHlt5Iye07o/0.jpg)](http://www.youtube.com/watch?v=vHlt5Iye07o)

 This example is using calcOpticalFlowPyrLK method to compute optical-flow using Lucas-Kanade algorithm.